gudakesh07/gudakesh07/README.md

-- 👋 Hi, I’m Gudakesh
+- 👋 Hi, I’m Ritu Raj
 - 👀 I’m passionate about full-stack development.
 - 🌱 I’m currently diving deeper into AI.
 - 💞 I’m looking to collaborate on impactful projects that combine cutting-edge tech with real-world utility.